hubenschmidt/cra-express-travis-ci/README.md

 # cra-express-travis-ci

 ## Description
-Boilerplate for React application + RESTful API with NodeJS, Express, PostgreSQL, Sequelize, Travis, Mocha, Coveralls and Code Climate.
+Boilerplate for React application + RESTful API with NodeJS, Express, PostgreSQL, Sequelize, Travis CI, Mocha.

 ## How to run the application: